You apply each year. But we're always here to help.

 The 'when' and 'how' of account management.

-The Office of the Bursar is responsible for the billing and payment process for all students.
+The Office of Student Accounts is responsible for the billing and payment process for all students.
 Each student has a student account, which summarizes all charges and payments made for University services.
 The transactions in this account accumulate over the entire enrollment period at the University of Dayton.

-For students who prefer to pay their balance due over the course of the term, the Office of the Bursar currently offer the UD Payment Option.
+For students who prefer to pay their balance due over the course of the term, the Office of Student Accounts currently offers the UD Payment Option.

 E-refunding is now the preferred method for refunding Financial Aid excesses to our students.
-To complete the one-time setup for this option, follow the instructions found on the Office of the Bursar homepage.
+To complete the one-time setup for this option, follow the instructions found on the Office of Student Accounts' homepage.

 Remember that adjustments to your schedule may affect your charges and aid so be sure to talk with a financial aid counselor before dropping a course (or courses).
 Learn more about the University's refund policy.